 How will I be compensated for my hernia mesh injury?

 If you suffer long-term complications from hernia mesh surgery, it’s understandable to wonder how much you may be entitled to receive based on your injuries.
-An evaluation of payouts for prior hernia mesh lawsuits, both settlements and jury verdicts, puts the average compensation package anywhere between $500,000 to $1 million.
+An evaluation of payouts for prior hernia mesh lawsuits, both settlements and jury verdicts, puts the average compensation package anywhere between $50,000 to $500,000.

 These numbers, however, are an average.
 How much compensation each individual receives depends on numerous factors, including the extent of your injuries, whether compensation is the result of a settlement or trial (settlement payouts are typically less than jury verdicts), and even the defendant.

 Regardless of whether payment is due to a settlement agreement or jury verdict, the compensation package is comprised of economic and non-economic damages, also known as compensatory damages.
 If your case went to trial, the jury may also award you punitive damages (these damages are not paid if you reach a settlement agreement with the defendant).

 Compensatory damages compensate for actual losses suffered because of your hernia mesh injury.
 Economic damages have an actual dollar amount attached to the losses and can include:

 - Medical bills not covered by health insurance.

 - Past, present, and future lost wages.